artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 3. Navigate to |gears| **Admin > Settings** and scroll down to near the bottom of the Global settings page.
-Add your Maps API key to the field marked "Google Maps Javascript API key setting."
+Add your Maps API key to the field marked "Google Maps JavaScript API key setting."
 For more information, see:
    :ref:`maps-api-key`.
 Don't forget to save your settings after making changes, using the :term:`button block` at the bottom of the Settings page.